Liam-Plybon/lvdb_query/README.md

 # lvdb_query

-This is a program being developed to complete psql queries for the local volume database project currently in development.
+This is a program currently in development to complete psql queries for the local volume database project.

 ### Installation ###
 Clone this repo with: